 This story takes place in Chicago during the 1930s.
 Bigger Thomas, the main character, is a 20-year-old black man whose had a hard time staying out of trouble as well as coping with poverty, racism, and the overall disadvantage that came with being black in America, specifically at that time.
 However, he’s given an opportunity to clean up his act and support his family by becoming a chauffeur for a very wealthy family, the Daltons.
 That optimism is quickly shattered when, out of fear, a murder happens at the hands of Bigger Thomas.
 The narrative goes from “hope for the future” to running for your life to defending the misunderstood.

 When I first read this story back in Middle School I didn’t understand why I was so connected to Bigger Thomas.
 Now that I’m older and because I’ve read this book 4 times, I understand why.
-I see myself in Bigger Thomas, not only in relations to the bad choices that he made but mostly because of the fear, insecurity, and defeatedness (at times) that comes with being a Black man.
+I see myself in Bigger Thomas, not in relations to the bad choices he made but mostly because of the insecurity and defeatedness (at times) that comes with being a black man.
 There were moments during the story, particularly Bigger’s conversations with his lawyer, that I just had to pause and process everything that was being said.

-Native Son was published in 1940 but the content is still so relative to present-day that it’s a little depressing.
-By the end of the story I understood why Bigger was so angry and why I couldn’t look at him as the aggressor because his life was inadvertently set up by a system that still couldn’t care less about black lives; hence mass incarceration.
-I urge every young, black male, especially between the ages of 18-25, to read this book.
-Why?
-Because it may be your story.
+Native Son was published in 1940 but the content is still relative to present-day.
+By the end of the story, I understood why Bigger was so angry and why I couldn’t look at him as the aggressor.

 The next book that I read was from Zora Neal Hurston, Their Eyes Were Watching God.